gottfried-wilhelm-leibniz-1646-1716

 Leibniz divides clear ideas into two classes: confused and distinct.
 A clear idea is also distinct when one can catalogue all the marks, or criteria, distinguishing that idea from others.
 The animal physiologist can differentiate and enumerate those characteristics common to all rodents and those unique to gerbils.
 A child with a pet gerbil might not be able to do so and thus would have a clear but confused idea.
 Leibniz believes our sensory ideas, such as those of color, are clear and confused.
 Though we reliably distinguish blue from red, we cannot necessarily spell out the marks or causes which make one object blue and another red.
 We perceive colors without explaining them.

 Leibniz proceeds to further classify clear and distinct ideas as either adequate or inadequate.
 If possessing an adequate idea, one has clear and distinct knowledge not only of the idea in question, but also of all its component parts.
 One has clear and distinct knowledge “all the way down” to the primitive concepts which compose the idea.
 Leibniz admits that he is unsure if any human being possesses an adequate idea, but believes our arithmetical knowledge most nearly approaches adequacy.
-In all other cases, where one cannot carry out comprehensive analyses down to primitive concepts, one has clear, distinct, yet inadequate ideas.
+In all other cases, where one cannot carry out comprehensive analyses down to primitive concepts, one has clear, distinto, yet inadequate ideas.

 At its highest reaches, knowledge is not only adequate, but also intuitive.
 Intuitive knowledge is both adequate and non-discursive.
 Cioè, one clearly and distinctly knows all the ingredients of an idea and grasps these simultaneously.
 As is the case with all adequate knowledge, intuitive knowledge seems more suited to divine knowers than to human knowers, as the latter cannot think about all the components of a complex concept at once.